open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Collect

-Collects the metrics from the SDK.
-If there are [asynchronous Instruments](./api.md#asynchronous-instrument-api) involved, their callback functions will be triggered.
+Collects the metrics from the SDK and its [MetricProducers](#metricproducer).
+It retrieves a batch of metric points from MetricProducers by invoking `Produce()`.
+If there are [asynchronous SDK Instruments](./api.md#asynchronous-instrument-api) involved, their callback functions will be triggered.

 `Collect` SHOULD provide a way to let the caller know whether it succeeded, failed or timed out.
 When the `Collect` operation fails or times out on